 The England left-handed batsman Phil Mead was the only one to come out of the rubble with his head held high, scoring a regal 6* and hitting one of the two boundaries (the Hon.
 Tennyson chipped in with the other).

-This time Calthorpe did enforce the follow-on, unlike seven years later at Kingston.
-Hampshire, trailing by 208, ended the first day at 98/3 – still a wobbly position – 23 wickets fell on the day.
+This time Calthorpe did enforce the follow-on, unlike nearly eight years later at Kingston.
+Hampshire, trailing by 208, ended the first day at 98/3 – still a wobbly position – as 23 wickets fell on the day.

 Even though Alex Bowell and Tennyson scored 45 runs each, Hampshire hardly looked like saving the game, let alone win it, when placed at 177/6 on the second day – still 31 in arrears.